To grunt and sweat under a weary life,

 - The low-budget film Tequila Body Shots doesn't even hide the fact that the climax will be this: The protagonist's name is Johnny Orpheus.
 Plus...guess what he uses to bring his love interest back from where she is?

-- In What Dreams May Come, the protagonist goes into hell to find his wife's soul who is trapped in her own guilt after committing suicide.
+- In What Dreams May Come, the protagonist goes into hell to find his wife's soul who is trapped in her own guilt and despair after committing suicide.

 - Charlie and the Great Glass Elevator has Willy Wonka and Charlie go deep down to rescue Grandma Georgina from Minus Land, where she went after having reduced her age to below zero.